Sterling edges up after last week's selloff | Business

 Sterling edges up after last week's selloff

-(Corrects currency in fifth paragraph) LONDON, Aug 23 - Sterling edged up against the dollar and was flat against the euro on Monday, as risk sentiment across markets recovered somewhat after global growth worries sparked a broad selloff last week.
-Concerns that the Delta coronavirus variant could derail the global recovery and worries major central banks would taper emergency stimulus sooner boosted the safe haven dollar last week at the expense of most major rival currencies.
+(Updates prices, adds UK PMI survey) LONDON, Aug 23 - Sterling edged up against the dollar and was flat against the euro on Monday as risk sentiment across markets recovered somewhat after jitters over global growth sparked a broad selloff last week.
+Concerns that the Delta coronavirus variant could derail the global recovery and worries major central banks will taper emergency stimulus sooner boosted the safe haven dollar last week at the expense of most major rival currencies.

 - Country: